 Both methods are super simple – just depends on when you want to eat!

 Last step is to scoop the chili into bowls then top with your favorite taco fixins’.
 Like I said, I love lots of sharp shredded cheddar cheese and green onions, plus crushed tortilla chips for crunch and a side of homemade cornbread.
-Couldn’t be more delicious, especially this time of year!
-Enjoy!
+Couldn’t be more delicious – enjoy!